Malvineous/behringerctl/doc/behringer-deq2496.md

 ## Additional functions

+* Holding the MEMORY button while powering on the unit will reset most of the settings back to the default, but it will keep the presets untouched.

-* Holding the COMPARE and MEMORY buttons while powering on the device will perform a factory reset.
-(Manual says holding MEMORY is enough)
+* Holding the COMPARE and MEMORY buttons while powering on the device will ask whether you want to wipe all the presets.
+You must press a button to confirm before the presets are wiped.

 * Holding the UTILITY button while powering on the device will enter the bootloader (see below).
 Power cycle it again to return to normal operation.